DISSC-yale/gtrends_collection/docs_source/README.md

 ```

 The `scripts/weekly_collection.py` script is used by the GitHub Actions workflow
 to add new data each week.
+The `scripts/yearly_collection.py` script is used
+by another workflow to add yearly data each month.

 The `scripts/add_terms.py` script can be used to add and collect new terms: